3 Ways to Help Young Girls Live Holy Lives in a Hook-Up Culture

 The end of James 1:27 exhorts us to keep ourselves "unstained by the world" and 1 Peter 1:16 says we should "be holy" as God is holy.
 How can we encourage this in our young women, knowing full well that they are bombarded daily with messages that do anything but encourage holiness?

-Parents: Talk to Your Students
+Parents: Talk to Your Children

 Studies show that parents still have the number one influence over their children's thoughts about sexual activity.
 One young women quoted in McIlhaney's book said that her ideas come "probably mostly from my parents and seeing the way my dad treats my mom."
 This may come as a shock to you parents who get eye-rolls and long sighs when you try to offer instruction, but your children and teens are listening to you.
 They are watching what you do.